 Our research director has a Ph.D. in financial economics and he has been doing quantitative stock research for more than a decade.
 This doesn’t mean that he can beat the market but it means that he can at least do high quality research and understand the research done by other academics.

-He analyzed the quarterly 13F filings made by almost all of the active and dead hedge funds covering the 10-year period between 1999 and 2009.
-His research revealed that ordinary investors could have outperformed the S&P 500 index by 18 percentage points per year during this 10 year period by imitating certain hedge fund stock picks.
-The stock market was flat during this 10 year period, yet our strategy returned an average of 18% per year.
+He has been analyzing the quarterly 13F filings made by almost all of the active and dead hedge funds covering the 18-year period between 1999 and 2017.
+His research revealed that ordinary investors could have outperformed the S&P 500 index by imitating the consensus stock picks of the top 100 best performing hedge funds.

 Our thesis is very simple.
 Hedge funds are strongly incentivized to outperform the market.
 Some hedge fund managers make billions of dollars in a single year if they generate decent returns.
 They hire the smartest students graduating from the best universities in the world.
 They hire those students’ professors, they hire the top experts and consultants in the field to gain just a tiny edge over other investors – including you.
 And sometimes they cheat and get their hands on illegal inside information.
 However, we think that hedge funds are more likely to get an edge over ordinary investors in small-cap stocks because these stocks aren’t well-covered and well-researched by a lot of investors.
 So, we formed our thesis:

-When several hedge fund managers buy the same small-cap stocks, those small-cap stocks should outperform the market on average.
+When several good hedge fund managers buy the same small-cap stocks independent of each other, those small-cap stocks should outperform the market on average.

-We weren’t surprised that hedge funds’ most popular small-cap stock picks outperformed the market by 18 percentage points.
+We weren’t surprised that best hedge funds’ most popular small-cap stock picks outperformed the market.